 The dissection between the deltoid muscle and the supraspinatus muscle, followed by the cranial retraction of the distal supraspinatus muscle, allows access to the craniolateral part of the scapular neck and the supraglenoid tuberosity.

 The osteotomy of the acromion with its deltoid muscle origin is necessary to visualize the entire scapular neck and the glenoid cavity.

-Both hamatus and suprahamatus processes must be osteotomized in one piece because the reconnection of this relatively large piece of bone is easier than when only the hamatus process is cut.
+Both amateurs and suprahamatus processes must be osteotomized in one piece because the reconnection of this relatively large piece of bone is more accessible than when only the hamate process is cut.

 The osteotomy is performed through two cuts (Table 27-2).
 Care is taken not to injure the suprascapular nerve on the craniolateral surface of the scapular neck.
 The acromion is rejoined with a tension band before closing (Table 27-2).

 A cranio-medial approach to the shoulder joint allows access to the supraglenoid tuberosity and the biceps tendon insertion site.

 Glenoid augmentation procedure